laminas/getlaminas.org/data/blog/2025/2025-02-03-summary-of-the-meeting-in-february-2025.md

 - Creating a major release for [laminas-session](https://github.com/laminas/laminas-session).
 - Setting up email accounts for @getlaminas.org.
-- Dropping Support for PHP 8.1 in future releases for Laminas packages.
+- Dropping support for PHP 8.1 in future releases for Laminas packages.
 - New design and layout for [getlaminas.org](getlaminas.org).

 <!--- EXTENDED -->